gunther-bachmann/6510/README.md

 ```
 This will
 1. translate the given assembler program into the 6510 codes
-2. run an interpreter on that code (printing out 'AB' as a result)
+2. run a debugger on that code (executing `r` will print 'ABC' five times)
 3. and write a `test.d64` disk image, usable by vice (c64 emulator)
 (take a look at the commands actually executed by `6510-reader.rkt`)

 Another way to run the example is to open `6510-example.rkt` in emacs and start racket via `C-c C-c`.
+It will open the debugger which allows for close inspection of the assembled program (hit `?` then `enter` to get help)
 After the program is run you can in addition do one of the following
 - print out a prettified internal representation of the compiled program
   via `(display pretty-program)`